Johnson (composer)

-Thattil Antony Johnson (26 March 1953 – 18 August 2011), popularly known as Johnson Master, was an Indian film score composer and music director who has given music to some of the most important motion pictures of Malayalam cinema, including those for Koodevide, Namukku Paarkkan Munthiri Thoppukal, Oru Minnaminunginte Nurunguvettam, Vadakkunokkiyantram, Perumthachan, Njan Gandharvan, Ponthan Mada, and Bhoothakkannadi.
+Thattil Antony Johnson (26 March 1953 – 18 August 2011), popularly known as Johnson Master, was an Indian film score composer and music director.
 Regarded as one of the finest composers in the industry, he was noted for his lyrical and expressive melodies together with simple but rich tonal compositions of thematic music.
 Johnson is a recipient of National Film Awards twice and Kerala State Film Awards five times.

-After completing B. Com from St. Thomas College, Thrissur, Johnson started his career as an assistant to G. Devarajan in the 1970s, and debuted as an independent composer in late seventies with Aaravam.
-He was a recurrent collaborator for directors Padmarajan, Bharathan, Sathyan Anthikkad, T. V. Chandran, Kamal, Lohithadas, Balachandra Menon and Mohan.
 He has composed music for more than 300 Malayalam films, the most by any composer except for Devarajan.
 He was the first music director from Malayalam cinema to be honoured with the National film Awards.

-He died of a heart attack in Chennai on 18 August 2011.
+He has given music to some of the most important motion pictures of Malayalam cinema, including those for Koodevide, Namukku Paarkkan Munthiri Thoppukal, Oru Minnaminunginte Nurunguvettam, Vadakkunokkiyantram, Perumthachan, Njan Gandharvan, Ponthan Mada, and Bhoothakkannadi.

 Early life

 Johnson was born in Nellikkunnu near Trichur (Thrissur) in the state of Travancore-Cochin (now part of Kerala), on 26 March 1953.
 His father, the late Thattil Antony, was a bank employee.
 His secondary education was at St. Thomas School in Thope, Trichur.
 Johnson was a singer in the choir of Nellikkunnu St. Sebastian's Church.
-He obtained training in guitar and harmonium from his colleagues during this early periods itself.
 He used to sing in youth festivals and musical shows and joined the orchestra team of some local troupes and played harmonium in many concerts.
-He also used to sing in female voice in ganamelas (a stage show where film songs are sung by local or professional artists).
+He also used to sing in female voice in ganamelas (a stage show where film songs are sung by amateur or professional artists).

-In 1968, Johnson and his friends formed a club named Voice of Thrissur.
-Johnson was the main instrumentalist in the club where he played wide varieties of instruments – guitar, harmonium, flute, drums and violin.

 Within a few years, the club became one of the most sought after musical troupes in Kerala, and had more than fifty members.
 This club used to give accompaniment music to playback singers Jayachandran and Madhuri in their musical shows.
 It was Jayachandran who introduced Johnson to G. Devarajan, one of the most prolific composers of South Indian cinema then.
 Devarajan literally adopted Johnson and brought him to Chennai in 1974.
 Johnson bought an accordion, during this period, from R. K. Shekhar (A. R. Rahman's father), and began assisting Devarajan in filmscoring and composing.